Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Picture this: You are asking an athlete to rank their own batting skills in baseball.
 With a self-assessment, you are asking them to self-reflect (and evaluate) on an area that they might not have given much thought to before.
 I.e., “How would you rate your ability to [insert skill]?”

 The end results?
-Through this assessment, the athlete is now self-aware that their batting skills are an area they need to work on, they develop a “batting mentality” over time (as you might implement more batting drills in practice and offer extra one-on-one support in this skill), and their batting performance is improved.
+Through this self-assessment, the athlete is now self-aware that their batting skills are an area they need to work on, they will develop a “batting mentality” over time (as you might implement more batting drills in practice and offer extra one-on-one support in this skill), and their batting performance is improved.

 1. Efficiency and time-saving